New American Factfinder. Great place to begin.

 Circular area profiles from the Missouri Census Data Center.

-Older Census: The University of Virginia Library's Historical Census Browser.
-Examine state and county topics for individual census years or over time and generate maps.
-The U.S. Census page contains a listing of reports released for each decennial census, together with links to any that have been made available online.
-The National Historical Geographic Information System at the University of Minnesota provides, free of charge, aggregate census data and GIS-compatible boundary files for the United States between 1790 and 2011.
+Older Census: The U.S. Census page contains a listing of reports released for each decennial census, together with links to any that have been made available online.
+The National Historical Geographic Information System (NHGIS), supported by the University of Minnesota, provides population, housing, agricultural, and economic data, along with GIS-compatible boundary files, for geographic units in the United States from 1790 to the present.
+Social Explorer is a commercial product that allows interactive research and mapping of Census data back to 1790.

 Back to U.S. Government Information